|

 value and the aesthetic and landscape quality of the coastline.

-Swanage Bay is currently divided into 5 Management Units:
+Swanage Bay is divided into 5 Management Units:

 Process Unit |